Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Determinism in MBQC

-To prove Theorem~\ref{thm:CNS}, we first prove in the next Section (Theorem~\ref{thm:CSExtPauli}) that the existence of an extended Pauli Flow is a sufficient condition for robust determinism.
-The necessity is proved in Theorem~\ref{thm:CNExtPauli} section~\ref{sec:CN}.
+To prove Theorem~\ref{thm:CNS}, we first prove in the next Section (Proposition~\ref{thm:CSExtPauli}) that the existence of a Shadow Pauli Flow is a sufficient condition for robust determinism.
+The necessity is proved in Proposition~\ref{thmCNExtPauli} section~\ref{sec:CN}.